 We may share personal information about you with affiliates.
-Our affiliates do business under names that include but are not limited to First Eagle Investments; First Eagle Holdings, Inc.; First Eagle Investment Management, LLC; FEF Distributors, LLC; First Eagle Separate Account Management, LLC; First Eagle Alternative Credit, LLC; Napier Park Global Capital (US) LP; Napier Park Global Capital Ltd; Napier Park Global Capital GmbH; Regatta Loan Management LLC; First Eagle Investment Management Ltd; First Eagle Investment Management GmbH; First Eagle Funds (Ireland) ICAV; First Eagle Amundi Sub-Funds (Luxembourg) SICAV; and any other First Eagle Funds and any sub-funds, as applicable.
+Our affiliates do business under names that include but are not limited to First Eagle Investments; First Eagle Holdings, Inc.; First Eagle Investment Management, LLC; FEF Distributors, LLC; First Eagle Separate Account Management, LLC; First Eagle Alternative Credit, LLC; Napier Park Global Capital Ltd; Napier Park Global Capital GmbH; Napier Park Global Capital (US) LP; Regatta Loan Management LLC; First Eagle Investment Management Ltd; First Eagle Investment Management GmbH; First Eagle Funds (Ireland) ICAV; First Eagle Amundi Sub-Funds (Luxembourg) SICAV; First Eagle Overseas Variable Fund, a portfolio of First Eagle Variable Funds, an open-end investment management company; First Eagle Credit Opportunities Fund and First Eagle Real Estate Debt Fund, each a closed-end interval fund; First Eagle Private Credit Fund, a business development company; and any other First Eagle Funds and any sub-funds, as applicable.